vendicateddev/Foggy-Mountains/README.md

 ## YOU MUST TURN ON FULL TRANSPARENCY AND DARK MODE FOR THE THEME TO WORK PROPERLY

+*Keep in mind that custom fonts were never tested on this build,so we can't garuentee you that the font you have works with this theme*

 Here are screenshots of the theme in the app: